As hyperlink is a link from a web page to another location, activated by clicking on a highlighted word, image or web page UI element (like a button).

 Don't use: To download our latest newsletter click here

 Try instead: Download our latest newsletter (PDF 120KB)

-Don't use a URL (web address) as the text for a link
+Don't use a URL as the text for a link

-URLs can be difficult to read or understand and are often ugly.
-Name the target of the link rather than use its web address.
+URLs can be difficult to read or understand and generally not user friendly.
+It is much better to name the target of the link using descriptive language.

-Try instead: For more information please visit the Afebrile Seizures Clinical Practise Guideline.
+- Try instead: For more information please visit the Afebrile Seizures Clinical Practice Guideline.

 Clearly label linked documents or resources

 When a link takes the user to a resource other than a web page include the file format, size, and number of pages (if appropriate) next to the link.
 Some users may not be able to download the file type or the file size may prohibitive (especially if they use a dialup modem).
 Labelling links gives them the option to download; this makes for a better user experience.
 Indicating the number of pages can be useful, as many users don't understand file sizes.